shoeffner/mthesis/src/models_and_methods.md

 ## Implementation as a software library

-To implement the model and make it usable, it is realized in the software library Gaze, which sets the goals to be
+To implement the model and make it usable, it is realized in the software library \Gaze{}, which sets the goals to be

 - easy to integrate into other projects,
 - easy to extend,